-- Recognize that a tapchange has occurred, indicated by the counter contact input. - Remove the output signal and wait for the intertap time delay, even though the voltage remains outside the designated voltage band.

-Command another tapchange after the intertap time delay has expired, without regard to the basic time delay setting, if the voltage remains out of band in the same direction as the previous tapchange.

-■ NOTE: The intertap time delay applies a short delay after every tapchange, for the user-selected time delay (0 to 60 seconds).
+- 1. Recognize that a tapchange has occurred, indicated by the counter contact input. - 2.
+Remove the output signal and wait for the intertap time delay, even though the voltage remains outside the designated voltage band. - 3.
+Command another tapchange after the intertap time delay has expired, without regard to the basic time delay setting, if the voltage remains out of band in the same direction as the previous tapchange. - NOTE: The intertap time delay is similar in operation to non-sequential operation, but the two should not be confused.
+The intertap time delay applies a short delay after every tapchange, for the user-selected time delay (0 to 60 seconds).
 It is enabled via a menu screen.
 For application with pulsed output, see Section 3.5, Pulsed Output.